RaiderIO/keystone.guru/readme.md

 # About Keystone.guru
 Keystone.guru is a website where users can build and find their favorite routes for completing in Mythic Plus in World of Warcraft®: Shadowlands™.
 This repository contains the source code of (most parts of) the website.
-It is built with [Laravel](https://github.com/laravel/laravel) using [jQuery](https://github.com/jquery/jquery), [PHP](http://www.php.net/) and [MySql](https://www.mysql.com/).
+It is built with [Laravel 8.0](https://github.com/laravel/laravel) using [jQuery](https://github.com/jquery/jquery), [PHP](http://www.php.net/) and [MySql](https://www.mysql.com/).
 It uses a ton of other libraries such as Leaflet for map displaying, Puppeteer for thumbnail generation, REDIS for cache, Laravel Echo Server for real-time communication and much, much more.

 The website is free to use, now and forever.
-You may support the creation of this website by becoming a Patron on [Patreon](https://www.patreon.com/keystoneguru).
+You may support the development of this website by becoming a Patron on [Patreon](https://www.patreon.com/keystoneguru).

 # Features
 * Full interactive Leaflet map of all Shadowlands™ dungeons
-* All known enemies and patrols inside dungeons (updated to 8.3)
+* Enhanced dungeon map images to allow for 5 zoom levels
-* Enemy forces of all different NPCs in both normal and Teeming weeks
+* Custom dungeon mapping with all known enemies and patrols inside dungeons (updated to 9.0)
-* Easily import your Mythic Dungeon Tools strings and convert them to a Keystone.guru route
+* Full import/export support for Mythic Dungeon Tools strings
 * Route planning functions such as
   * Plotting a path through the dungeon, allowing a route to split up should the need arise
   * Free-drawing of lines
   * Easy creation of pulls of which enemies to kill and optionally where
     * Manage your pull colors by applying a custom gradient
   * Various icons with optional comments to indicate difficult enemies, strategies to use or abilities to use
-  * Publish your planned route whenever you're ready to share it
+  * Various publishing options for your route - keep it private, share it with your team or with everyone
   * Attach attributes to your route to give an indication of difficulty (death/invisibility skips or classes required)
 * Collaboration with your group members through Teams
   * Attach routes to a Team for easy sharing with your group members